Introduction

 43. Stalin seems to have believed that, once the Party was out of direct control over society, its role should be confined to agitation and propaganda, and participation in the selection of cadres.
 What would this have meant?
 Perhaps something like this.

-- The Party would revert to its essential function of winning people to the ideals of communism as they understood it.
+- The Party would revert to its essential function of winning people to the ideals of communism as they understood it.44.
+Stalin insisted that Communists should be hard-working, educated people, able to make a real contribution to production and to the creation of a communist society.
+Stalin himself was an indefatigable student.
+[11]

 - This would mean the end of cushy sinecure-type jobs, and a reversion to the style of hard work and selfless dedication that characterized the Bolsheviks during the Tsarist period, the Revolution and Civil War, the period of NEP, and the very hard period of crash industrialization and collectivization.
 During these periods Party membership, for most, meant hard work and sacrifice, often among non-Party members, many of whom were hostile to the Bolsheviks.
 It meant the need for a real base among the masses.
 (Zhukov, KP Nov.
 13 02; Mukhin, Ubiystvo)